cs1302uga/cs1302-tutorials/unix/unix-tutorial.rst

 If you have trouble logging into Odin, then please contact support@cs.uga.edu as soon as possible.

-When typing into a remote terminal, the commands that you enter are executed on the remote computer.
-It might look like you are running programs locally, but they are simply being displayed locally.
+Remember, when typing into a remote terminal, the commands that you enter are executed on the remote computer - not on your personal computer.

 .. table::